The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 21.6%, 860 basis points worse than the prior-year quarter.
-Operating margin was 21.6%, 130 basis points better than the prior-year quarter.
-Net margin was 14.9%, 260 basis points better than the prior-year quarter.
+For the quarter, gross margin was 22.5%, 260 basis points worse than the prior-year quarter.
+Operating margin was 22.5%, 810 basis points better than the prior-year quarter.
+Net margin was 14.7%, 660 basis points better than the prior-year quarter.
+(Margins calculated in GAAP terms.)

-Can your retirement portfolio provide you with enough income to last?
+Can your portfolio provide you with enough income to last through retirement?
 You'll need more than AFLAC.
-Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 - Add AFLAC to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool has no positions in the stocks mentioned above.
-Motley Fool newsletter services recommend Aflac.
+The Motley Fool recommends Aflac.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.